Key Takeaway

 Mistake 5: Not Updating After Life Changes

 A POA you created before your divorce might still name your ex-spouse as agent (depending on your state, divorce may or may not automatically revoke this).
-A POA naming your mother might become problematic if she's now elderly and has her own health challenges.
+A POA naming your mother may become problematic if she's now dealing with her own health challenges.
+Review your POA whenever your life circumstances change significantly.

 Mistake 6: Not Having the Conversation